werner/trezor-core/src/apps/monero/README.md

 ### `MoneroTransactionInitRequest`:

-- Contains basic construction data for the transaction, e.g., transaction destinations, fee, mixin level.
+- Contains basic construction data for the transaction, e.g., transaction destinations, fee, mixin level, range proof details (type of the range proof, batching scheme).

 After receiving this message:
 - The TREZOR prompts user for verification of the destination addresses and amounts.